natebarksdale/natebarksdale.github.io/src/content/blog/2005-04-28-mix-cd-entomology.md

 description: A unique mix designed for the curious mind of an evolutionary biologist, featuring music that resonates with the vibrant world of insects.
 emoji: 🦋
 tags:
-  - 🎶 Music
+  - 🎵 Music
+  - 🦠 Germs
+  - 🔬 Science
-  - 🐜 Insects
+  - 🌍 Diversity
-  - 🎨 Art
+  - 📖 Articles
 haiku: |
   Songs for insects' kin,
   Orders dance in melody,